SvetlanaMinakova/high_throughput_cnns/README.md

 ## Abstract
-The code is aimed at increasing throughput of a Convolutional Neural Network (CNN), executed on an edge (mobile or embedded) platform.
+The code is aimed at increasing throughput of a Convolutional Neural Network (CNN), executed on a multi-processor edge (mobile or embedded) platform.
 It represents a methodology, based on the publication above.
 The methodology exploits two types of
 parallelism: data-level parallelism and task-level parallelism, available in a CNN, to efficiently distribute (map) the computations within the CNN to the computational resources of an edge (mobile or embedded) platform.